LSIS5830-2024Spring/sandbox_miller_cherie/pages/about.md

+---
+title: About
+layout: about
+permalink: /about.html
+# include CollectionBuilder info at bottom
+credits: true
+# Edit the markdown on in this file to describe your collection
+# Look in _includes/feature for options to easily add features to the page
+---

+{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection

-This site is my attempt to become more familiar with CollectionBuilder.
-The content is not as important as the process, so I have included multiple images from my cellphone that were taken in April 2024.
-I suppose my users will be others who are checking out CollectionBuilder, but I also hope my images are entertaining, if even a little bit.
+This is my attempt to become more familiar with CollectionBuilder.
+The process is more important (for me) than the content, but I hope browsers enjoy the random images from my cellphone and I hope they are entertained, if even for a moment.

+{% include feature/image.html objectid="002_2024eclipse" width="75" %}

+For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!